 Furthermore, Anthony supported the Maryland Offshore Wind Energy Act, which expands the state’s renewable energy with wind.
 He’s also helped with energy efficiency and reducing energy demand with goals for EmPOWER Maryland.
 Plus, he showed support for a 10-State cooperative plan to reduce carbon emissions.

-- George McDermott (R) – Honorable mention!
 All of our environmental info for George is coming from a political courage test in 2016, but the results here are good and green!
 He supports funding renewable energy and regulating greenhouse gas emissions, fearing for future generations if climate change is not addressed on a large scale.
-He is also “highly skeptical” of the fracking industry to ensure the safety of the land and water near fracking sites, and therefore supports stricter fracking regulations.
-Georgle also opposed the Keystone XL Pipeline (source).
+He is also “highly skeptical” of the fracking industry to ensure the safety of the land and water near fracking sites and therefore supports stricter fracking regulations.
+George also opposed the Keystone XL Pipeline (source).

 - Incumbent since 1981